 The Duktig kitchen is by far the most popular Montessori Ikea item.
 Not only is it useful for imaginative play and dish storage, but it can be altered to function as a working mini-kitchen.

-Below the image of the Duktig kitchen, I attached one of my favorite Ikea hack videos to show you the potential of this Montessori item.
+Below the image of the Duktig Ikea play kitchen, I attached one of my favorite Ikea hack videos to show you the potential of this Montessori item as a functional kitchen.

 While this baking set is advertised as a toy, the cookie cutters, sifter, and rolling pin can be used for real cooking projects.
 In theory, the materials for the mold and baking sheet can be used in the oven, as well.
 (I’m always wary of putting anything marked as a toy in the oven.)

 These kitchen utensils are, again, marketed as play items, however, there is no good reason children cannot use them in real cooking activities.

 My children have been using this set for close to 3 years and they really enjoy having kitchen tools that work with their small hands.

 No cooking activity would be complete without some protection for the child’s clothing.
 This child-size apron is one of my favorites, as it is neutral-colored and doesn’t distract my children from the task.

 This set is a child-size and functional set of cooking utensils.
 These are not play items, so please supervise your child and show them how to use them properly.